Webhook

 Webhooks allow API consumers to receive notifications about events involving their users (e.g. when a workout has been saved).
 These notifications may be sent to any secure URL maintained by the consumer, and they are very lightweight—typically no more than some identifying information for the event and a URL to get more information.

-Consumers subscribe to these notifications via a simple POST
+Consumers subscribe to these notifications via a simple POST request with some

 basic information about what kind of event is of interest, the URL to which